-Imagine the world’s attention as a big foggy cloud - so thick you could cut it with a knife.
+Imagine the world’s attention as a big squishy pile of apathy — so thick you could cut it with a knife.
 To call attention to your music, you want to cut through that muck.

 Only problem is, if you’re well-rounded, you can’t cut through anything.
-You need to be sharp as a knife.
-Sharply defined.
+You need to be sharply defined, like a knife.

 Let’s look at a bad example first: Your name is Mary and you put out an album called “My Songs”, and the cover is a picture of your face.
-The music is good quality, songs about your life, and when people ask what kind of music you do, you say “Oh, everything.
+The music is good quality, and the songs are about your life.
+When people ask what kind of music you do, you say “Oh, everything.
 All styles.”
-You put your music out into the world, and nothing much happens.
+You put your music out into the world but nothing much happens.
 Doors aren’t opening.

 Imagine instead: You write nine songs about food.
 You put out an album called “Sushi, Souffle, and Seven Other Songs about Food”.
-Maybe you recorded your vocals in the kitchen.
-Maybe you quit cooking school to be a musician.
+You recorded your vocals in the kitchen.
+You quit cooking school to be a musician.
 Now you’ve got an angle for promotion.
 Now people can remember and recommend it.
-Yes it’s a silly example, you see how this would be much easier to promote.
+Yes, it’s a silly example, but you see how this would be much easier to promote?

 You may be thinking, “But I have so much to offer the world, I can’t just limit myself like that!”
-If you want to increase your chances of the world hearing your music at all, though, stretch-out your musicial offerings to the world over many years, and keep each album focused clearly on one aspect of your music.
+So stretch-out your musicial offerings to the world over many years, and keep each phase focused clearly on one aspect of your music.

-Look at the long careers of Miles Davis, David Bowie, Madonna, and Kanye West, to name a few.
-Each went through sharply-defined phases, treating each album as a project with a defined mission.
+Look at the long careers of David Bowie, Miles Davis, Madonna, Prince, Joni Mitchell, or Paul Simon.
+Each went through sharply-defined phases, treating each album as a project with a narrow focus.

 Be sharp as a knife, cut through the pile of apathy, and make a point.